Rajesh426/anomaly-detection/README.md

 Upper Cut off = mean + 3* Standard Devivation <br>

 # 2 Using Simple Box plot <br>
-Boundaries are based on the median anf IQR of the Box plot
+Boundaries are based on the median and IQR of the Box plot

 # 3 DBScan <br>
-Defining a rule that if a sample is having only one or two sample around a sample then group it as Outlier <br>
+Defining a rule that if a sample is having only one or two samples around it then group it as Outlier <br>

 # 4 IsolationForest <br>
 One technique of finding outliers where a decision tree [IsolationForest]  is implemented .<br>